 The Macondo Prospect

-The beach ball serves to illustrate what is going on.
+The beach ball (not to scale) is

 threatening to bob up out of the water with a certain

 force.
 The oil reservoir, like the beach ball, is also

 trying to bob up.
 But the force is very roughly a